abelsj60/my-site/app/data/clips/shu-breaking-news-online.md

 “When I started, I was told this is 24 hours a day, seven days a week.
 And I laughed.
 Now I’m not too sure it was a joke.”

 Adam Desiderio ’05 laughs again.
-The 29- year-old associate producer with the “NBC Nightly News” is like a lot of journalists.
+The 29-year-old associate producer with the “NBC Nightly News” is like a lot of journalists.
 He disarms quickly by poking fun at himself and speaking plainly about almost anything.
 Being a bit over 6 foot 3 inches tall with a handsome face and thoughtful demeanor